-Seeing Red: A 2024 Guide To Assessing Resiliency And Resistance In Russia by Adam T. Biggs and Lanny Littlejohn by James Robert Oxford
+Seeing Red: A 2024 Guide To Assessing Resiliency And Resistance In Russia by Robert S. Burrell and Arman Mahmoudian by Adam T. Biggs and Lanny Littlejohn

 Philosophy Of The Individual And An American Theory Of Special Operations by Robert C. Jones